 - Improving our handwriting.

-HOMEWORK: English and maths homework is given every Friday – to be returned by the following Thursday.
+HOMEWORK: English and maths homework is given every Friday – to be returned by the following Wednesday.
 Please encourage your child to check the basics carefully (neat handwriting, capital letters, full stops) and to take pride in their presentation.

 HOW TO HELP YOUR CHILD MAKE

 - Read with them every day, asking lots of questions to check their understanding and discussing tricky vocabulary.
-Ask your child if they won a house point for their reading last week!

 - Help your child to reflect on their homework by looking back on aspects they found tricky or doing extra research on areas they are curious about.